Codi Miller-McIntyre: Leuven Bears (2016–2017)

 After going undrafted in the 2016 NBA draft, Miller-McIntyre signed his first professional contract with Leuven Bears on August 10, 2016.
 He led the Belgian league in both scoring and assists.

+Parma (2017–2018)

 On July 13, 2017, Miller-McIntyre signed with Parma Basket of the VTB United League.
 He averaged 16 points, five rebounds and eight assists per game and earned VTB United League All-Star honors.
 While in Perm, he visited several schools and helped teach English.

+Texas Legends (2018)

 On August 1, 2018, Miller-McIntyre signed with the Dallas Mavericks.
 He was then waived during training camp.
 He was added to the Mavericks' NBA G League affiliate, the Texas Legends.

+Zenit Saint Petersburg (2018–2019)

 On November 24, 2018, Miller-McIntyre returned to Russia to sign with Zenit Saint Petersburg.

+Cedevita Olimpija (2019–2020)

 On July 22, 2019, Miller-McIntyre signed a one-year contract with Slovenian club Cedevita Olimpija.

+Partizan (2020–2021)

 On July 1, 2020, Miller-McIntyre signed with Partizan Belgrade of the ABA League.

+JL Bourg (2021)

 On February 28, 2021, Miller-McIntyre signed with JL Bourg of LNB Pro A.

+Andorra (2021–2022)

-On July 13, 2021, Miller-McIntyre signed with MoraBanc Andorra of the Spanish Liga ACB.
+On July 13, 2021, Miller-McIntyre signed with Andorra of the Spanish Liga ACB.

+Gaziantep (2022–2023)

 On August 1, 2022, he signed with Gaziantep Basketbol of the Basketbol Süper Ligi.

+Baskonia (2023–2024)

 On July 17, 2023, Miller-McIntyre signed a two-year deal with Saski Baskonia of the Liga ACB and the EuroLeague.

+Crvena zvezda (2024–2026)

-On July 3, 2024, he signed a two-year deal with Crvena zvezda, currently named Crvena Zvezda Meridianbet, of the ABA League, KLS and the EuroLeague.
+On July 3, 2024, he signed a two-year deal with Crvena zvezda of the ABA League, Basketball League of Serbia (KLS), and the EuroLeague.
+In April 2026, he made Euroleague history by setting a new single-season assist record by finishing with 289 assists.
+He broke Nick Calathes record by three assists.

+On June 1, 2026, Miller-McIntyre parted ways with the team.

+Olympiacos (2026–present)

+On July 2, 2026, Miller-McIntyre signed a three–year contract with Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.